 When the customer is partially responsible for payment for approved VME, VR pays the contractor an amount equal to the service authorization.
 The customer is responsible for paying the remaining balance to the contractor.

-22.3 Process and Procedure
+22.8 Vehicle Modification Equipment Process and Procedure

 After a driving evaluation has been completed and the customer selects a contractor, the VR counselor provides the driving evaluation and/or medical prescription to the contractor and requests that the contractor complete VR3408, Vehicle Modification Evaluation.